novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-34.md

 "Here's a year's salary in advance.
 Please take on this job."

-Seeing the cash, Shin Elder's eyes widened.
+Seeing the cash, old man Shin's eyes widened.
 It was the advance payment from Anyang Steel.

-With 15 checks inside, Shin Elder's eyes bulged like a fish.
+With 15 checks inside, old man Shin's eyes bulged like a fish.

 Noticing the amount, Yongpal blurted out.